zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

 * **key-description**
  Specifies the secured sign-on hexadecimal application key of 16 hexadecimal digits (8-byte or 64-bit key).
 Each application key must be the same on all systems in the configuration and the values must be kept secret and secured.

-Replace with the application name defined previously.
+Replace `key-description` with the application name defined previously.

 :::caution Important
 PassTickets for the API service must have the replay protection switched off.
 This links a secured sign-on application key with the application.